Antoine-Patel/user-friendly-RCAN/README.md

 The best results are highlighted.
 SRResNet, SRResNet VGG22, SRGAN MSE, SR- GAN VGG22, and SRGAN VGG54 are proposed in [CVPR2017SRGAN], ENet E and ENet PAT are proposed in [ICCV2017EnhanceNet].
-These comparisons mainly show the effectiveness RCAN against GAN based methods.
+These comparisons mainly show the effectiveness of RCAN against GAN based methods.

 ## Quantitative Results
 ![PSNR_SSIM_BI](/data/figs/psnr_bi_1.PNG)